nguyensjsu/fa22-202-fantastic-four/individual_journals/yiyang_yin_journal.md

 #### XP Core Value: Courage

-To improve courage of the team, I started multiple interesting idea that could bring up brainstorm.
+To improve courage of the team, I started multiple interesting idea that could bring up brainstorm possibilities.
+Including making a multiplayer mode for the game.

 ## Week2

 #### Tasks done this week